AleksLubczynski/PartnerLab2/README.md

 Description:

-The app is a car themed memory matching game where players tap the cards in order to reveal car images to try and match all of the pairs of two.
+The app is a car-themed memory-matching game where players tap the cards in order to reveal car images to try and match all of the pairs of two.

 Project Demonstration: